+A person shall submit a Notice of Intent to Build and a Request for a Preapplication Meeting at least ninety (90) days prior to the anticipated beginning of construction.
 A person may not erect any facility for supply of water, disposal of sewage or solid waste, erect any building or shelter that requires facilities for the supply of water, disposal of sewage, or solid waste until the governing body has given conditional approval of the preliminary plat, and all proper permits have been obtained.
 In addition, a person shall not begin construction on facilities to be used by the public such as roads, parks or utilities until the governing body has given conditional approval of the preliminary plat.
-Construction work undertaken prior to the preliminary plat approval subjects the subdivider to the possibility the work will have to be redone or removed.
+Construction work undertaken prior to the preliminary plat approval subjects the subdivider to the possibility that the work will have to be redone or removed.